Possible Woman 11/12 Alayna – Too Muscular

 “It was an innocent attempt to modify my diet, but I think subconsciously it was fueled by a lot of instability in my life.”- Alayna

 She had just moved states as a junior in high school, left the norms of home and of living with her mother for so many years, had a newborn baby brother in her life and was simultaneously dealing with her new step mother who was an alcoholic.
-At the time Alayna didn’t really know what alcoholism was.
+At the time, Alayna didn’t really know what alcoholism was.
 She just knew that at the end of the day her step mothers voice pattern would change significantly and that it scared her.
-She didn’t know what was going on, no one was addressing it and in turn her father would become hostile with his because he didn’t like it when she drank, or like the person she became.
+She didn’t know what was going on, no one was addressing it and in turn her father would become hostile with her because he didn’t like it when she drank, or like the person she became.

 “It was really hurtful for me and really hurtful for him in the long run, but she was hurting because she kept engaging in that.”-Alayna

 When Alayna’s brother was born her father was always taking pictures of him and never of her.
 Alayna says that while she was a teen she never felt attractive at all.
 She got acne at the age of 12 that lasted into her 20’s and her father never taking her photo made Alayna feel worse about herself.

 “I interpreted from that I wasn’t worth photographing, I was just problematic, my skin was bad, I had an ugly expression on my face, I wasn’t a lovable human, and I lost a lot of weight.”- Alayna